 A lathe machine is a machine tool which removes the undesired material from a rotating workpiece in the form of chips with the help of a tool which is traversed across the work and can be feed deep into the work.

-It one of the most versatile and widely used machine tools all over the world.
+A lathe is a machine which is one of the most versatile and widely used machine tool all over the world.

 Its upper surface is either scraped or grounded and the guiding and the sliding surfaces are provided.

 The bed consists of heavy metal slides running lengthwise, with ways or v’s forced upon them.
 It is rigidly supported by cross griths.

 The three major units mounted on bed are:

 The scrapped or the ground guiding along with the sliding surfaces on the lathe bed ensure the accuracy of the alignment of these three units.

 Headstock is present on the left end of the bed.

 The main function of the headstock is to transmit power to the different parts of the lathe.